Abandoned & Little-Known Airfields:P

 The original Calaveras County Airport was located on the southern edge of the town of San Andreas.

-The Calaveras County Airport was apparently built at some point between 1954-57,
+The Calaveras County Airport may have been established at some point in 1956,

-as it was not depicted on the March 1954 USAF Sacramento Sectional Chart (according to Chris Kennedy).
+as it was not yet depicted on the 1956 USGS topo map or April 1956 Sacramento Sectional Chart.

-which depicted it as having a 2,000' hard-surface runway.
+which depicted it as having a 2,000' paved runway.

 A circa 1950s photo of Nadine Haight in front of a plane at the Calaveras County Airport (courtesy of Randy Haight).

-Randy Haight recalled, “My father & mother both flew out of the old Calaveras County Airport
+Randy Haight recalled, “My father & mother both flew out of the old Calaveras County Airport; both soloed there.

 I spent many hours there as a kid.”

-The earliest depiction which has been located of the Calaveras County Airport
+The earliest aeronautical chart depiction which has been located of the Calaveras County Airport

 was on the September 1962 Sacramento Sectional chart (courtesy of Chris Kennedy).